alex-paynedwyer/single-molecule-tools-alpd/README.md

 Inputs tracking data (`TRACKS.mat`) and saves outputs (`OUTPUT.mat`).
 Summarises stoichiometry and diffusivitys and tests for pairwise colocalisation between tracks.

-`trackAnalyser` - runs on a single cell containing one colour channel
-Inputs: spot array, segmentation mask for one cell, image file name, cell number and a parameter structure.
-Outputs: trackArray containing stoichiometry, diffusivity etc. and the corresponding spots.

-`colocalisedTrackAnalyser` - runs on a single cell containing 2 colour channels
+`colocalisedTrackAnalyser` is a function that runs on a single file containing two colour channels.
-Inputs: spot arrays, segmentation mask for one cell, image file name, cell number and a parameter structure.
+Inputs: spot arrays, segmentation mask for one segment, image filename, segment number and a hyperparameter structure `params`.
-Outputs: trackArrays containing stoichiometry, diffusivity etc. and the corresponding spots.
+Outputs: track arrays containing stoichiometry, diffusivity etc. and the corresponding foci.

-`sampleTrackAnalyser` , `sample2CTrackAnalyser` and `sampleMCTrackAnalyser` show you how to loop the previous functions over whole data sets and then plot things with `masterPlot`in single, multi channel and multi compartment data.
+`sampleTrackAnalyser` performs the analyser function in a loop over multiple image files in a nested folder structure, thereby aggregating results corresponding to multiple fields of view in the same dataset.

 >The output (`output.mat`) includes the arrays `TrackArrayCh1` and `TrackArrayCh2` for up to two detector channels.
->Each row contains the information for an individual foci from one image sequence.
+>Each row contains the information for an individual sifted track from one image sequence.
 The columns contain the following information:
 >1.
 Segment index
 >2.
 Initial brightness of track (ADU detector counts; when normalised by the characteristic molecular brightness, this is the value that gives the track's stoichiometry as published)
 >3.
 Diffusivity (µm²/s; this is the track's diffusivity as published)